-I absolutely loved photographing this wedding.
+I absolutely loved photographing this wedding, which appears on my featured weddings page.
 Claire and Joe’s day was all about fun, music and good times!

 The wedding service took place at St Laudus Church in Mabe, and from here the wedding celebrations continued down the road in Falmouth at the newly refurbished Merchants Manor.
 In between the service and reception we stopped at Swanpool beach for a few pics of the happy couple by the sea.

 Claire and Joe are both extremely talented musicians and play in a band together.
 Claire plays the violin and Joe the trumpet so the musical element was a very big part of their day!
 As it happens, many of the wedding party were also musicians, some of which played in the evening entertainment so as you can imagine the music was incredible!
 Claire and Joe even managed to get up and perform a ‘first song!’

 There are so many lovely moments from this day to name them all so I’ll let the photos and Claire and Joe’s words below tell their story.
 Claire and Joe, I wish you both all the happiness and thank you again for having me as your wedding photographer.

 - Wow, thank you Stewart, the photos are so lush!
 Thank you so much for the beautiful book and memory stick as well!
 What a lovely touch!”